The Boston Celtics : The Story Behind Their Green Theme

 When the team first formed, one of the early Celtic stars in the 46-47 season was Chuck Connors, who later had a successful television career as The Rifleman.
 Connors broke the backboard with a slam dunk right before the Celtics' first home game in the Boston Garden.

-In the late 1940s and 1950s, early teams included Bill Russell, considered one of the greatest players of the game, alone with other greats such as Bob Cousy, Ed Macauley and Tommy Heinsohn.
-Russell led the team throughout the 1960s, joined by stars Satch Saunders, Bill Havlicek and Sam Jones.
+Early stars included Chuck Cooper from Duquesne University, one of first African-Americans to play un the NBA.
+Other stars included Bill Russell, onsidered one of the greatest players of the game, who led the team throughout the 1960s, joined by stars Satch Saunders, Bill Havlicek and Sam Jones.

 Mike Gorman of Dorchester, Celtics play-by-play announcer